mistydemeo/tigerbrew/share/doc/homebrew/External-Commands.md

 In both cases, the command file should be executable (`chmod +x`) and live somewhere in `$PATH`.

 ### RUBY COMMANDS
 An external command `extcmd` implemented as a Ruby command should be named `brew-extcmd.rb`.
 The command is executed by doing a `require` on the full pathname.
-As the command is `require`d, it has full access to the Homebrew "environment", i.e. all global variables and modules that any internal command has access to.
+As the command is `require`d, it has full access to the Tigerbrew "environment", i.e. all global variables and modules that any internal command has access to.

-The command may `Kernel.exit` with a status code if it needs to; if it doesn't explicitly exit then Homebrew will return 0.
+The command may `Kernel.exit` with a status code if it needs to; if it doesn't explicitly exit then Tigerbrew will return 0.

 ### SHELL SCRIPTS
 A shell script for an command named `extcmd` should be named `brew-extcmd`.
-This file will be run via `exec` with some Homebrew variables set as environmental variables, and passed any additional command-line arguments.
+This file will be run via `exec` with some Tigerbrew variables set as environmental variables, and passed any additional command-line arguments.

 <table>
   <tr>